cloudfoundry/docs-cfcr/docs/installing/openstack/deploying-bosh-openstack.md

 $ export kubo_env_path="\${kubo_env}/\${kubo_env_name}"</p>

     !!! note
-		`kubo_env_path` points to the directory containing the Kubo configuration.
+		`kubo_env_path` points to the directory containing the CFCR configuration.
 Later topics will refer to this path as `KUBO_ENV`.

 1. Make a new directory path with the following command:
 	<p class="terminal">$ mkdir -p "${kubo_env}"</p>
-1. Generate a Kubo configuration template:
+1. Generate a CFCR configuration template:
    <p class="terminal">$ ./bin/generate_env_config "${kubo_env}" ${kubo_env_name} openstack</p>

 ##Step 2: Configure Routing

-If you want to configure Cloud Foundry to handle routing for Kubo, perform the procedures in [Configuring Cloud Foundry Routing](../cf-routing/).
+If you want to configure Cloud Foundry to handle routing for CFCR, perform the procedures in [Configuring Cloud Foundry Routing](../cf-routing/).

-If you want to configure HAProxy to handle routing for Kubo, perform the procedures in [Configuring HAProxy](../haproxy/).
+If you want to configure HAProxy to handle routing for CFCR, perform the procedures in [Configuring HAProxy](../haproxy/).

 !!! note
 	OpenStack does not have first-party load-balancing support.
 You can configure HAProxy to handle external access to the Kubernetes master nodes for administration traffic, and the Kubernetes worker nodes for application traffic.